kesava-sowlab/integrations/readme.md

-# WordPress Circle–Teachable Integration Plugin
+# I Got Mind Circle–Teachable Integration Plugin

-This plugin integrates your WordPress site with **Circle** and **Teachable**.
+This plugin integrates site with **Circle** and **Teachable**.
 It enables webhook handling for new Teachable enrollments and allows you to manage Circle communities and space groups from your WordPress admin dashboard.

 ---